MP: Portmore deserves right to become Jamaica's first new parish in 155 years

 |

-ST Catherine Member of Parliament Dr Andrew Wheatley said Tuesay that the Government is convinced that the municipality of Portmore deserves the right to become Jamaica's first new parish in 155 years.
+ST Catherine Member of Parliament Dr Andrew Wheatley said Tuesday that the Government is convinced that the municipality of Portmore deserves the right to become Jamaica's first new parish in 155 years.

 “I am not a sentimental man but as myself and my colleague MPs and senators went on the journey to exam the prospects of another parish being formed in Jamaica, it was as though we stood on the cusp of something bigger than ourselves,” he told the House of Representatives, Tuesday.